IoTDevLabs/esp32_mediumone_bridge/README.md

 ### Programming the ESP32 Board

-Connect the ESP32 board to your computer using a USB cable, then compile and upload the program to the board.
+For ESP32 boards that have a USB serial port, connect the ESP32 board to your computer using a USB cable, then compile and upload the program to the board.

+For ESP32 boards without a USB serial port, a USB-to-TTL Serial conversion cable is needed such as Adafruit 954.
+Instructions for programming a "bare" ESP32 module can be found in various places on the Internet and the process generally follows the steps below.

+For the Mikro WiFi BLE Click, program the ESP32 using these steps:

+* Power the WiFi BLE Click from a +3.3V DC source connected to mikroBUS 3V3 and GND pins.
+DO NOT use the USB-to-TTL Serial cable power wire since it is 5V and is too high for the +3.3V needed on the ESP32.
+* Connect a USB-to-TTL Serial cable such as Adafruit 954 between the computer and the WiFi BLE Click according to this pinout:
+    * Adafruit 954 Black wire (GND) to WiFi BLE Click GND.
+    * Adafruit 954 White wire (RX) to TX pin on 1x5 header on WiFi BLE Click.
+    * Adafruit 954 Green wire (TX) to RX pin on 1x5 header on WiFi BLE Click.
+* Connect EN on 1x5 header on WiFi BLE Click to GND.
+This enables boot mode during the next ESP32 reset.
+* Momentarily connect IO0 on 1x5 header on WiFi BLE Click to GND.
+This resets the ESP32 and causes it to enter bootloader mode.
+* In the Arduino IDE, select board = ESP Dev Module and port = the serial port name for the USB-to-TTL Serial converter cable.
+* In the Arduino IDE, upload the program to the ESP32 and monitor the programming status messages in the Arduino IDE.
+* After programming, disconnect IO0 from GND and momentarily connect EN to ground to reset the ESP32.
+It should now restart and run the application program.

 ### Issuing Commands

-AT commands and responses are received on the CLIENT_SERIAL port, e.g. Serial1.
+AT commands and responses are received on the CLIENT_SERIAL port, e.g. Serial1 or Serial2.
 The CONSOLE_SERIAL port (e.g. Serial on USB) is used for diagnostic messages and can be disconnected when the board is powered from an alternate source.

 ### AT Commands